 —Dave Agans, author of THE URBAN LEGION (B. Mirthy & Sons) and DEBUGGING (AMACOM)

 Get your happy dance on, Jamie!
 I got an agent!!!
 I’m so excited.
 Get ready to grace my acknowledgement page!!!
 You were so integral in helping me with my character arcs in FORETOLD—and with the underlying theme!
-Remember when we met in downtown Mount Dora?
-That session was so good.
 Our ideas totally merged, and magic happened!

 —Melissa Abrehamsen, FORETOLD (represented by Siobhan McBride of Serendipity Literary Agency)